 - Desalination of brackish water (using a patented, improved capacitative deionization).

-- Integrated water purification systems, combining technolgies we have already deployed (over the past decade) with enhancements and new technologies.
+- Integrated water purification systems, combining technolgies they have already deployed (over the past decade) with enhancements and new technologies.